 he patrols the penalty arc, rain or shine.

-Best goalie I’ve seen in Uptown in years,
+Best goalie I’ve seen in Uptown in years, one neighbor said.

-one neighbor said.
-Of all time!
+Greatest of all time!
 Insists another.

 Here’s a new poem I’m working on.
 (Audio only.)